incogn-ito/moodvie/README.md

 # Moodvie

 ## Description:
 Moodvie is a choose-your-own-adventure meets personalized movie generator game.
 When you don’t know what to watch next, Moodvie can help you find your new or old favorite flick.
-I love watching movies, so I was excited to find a way to incorporate some of my favorite characters into my Unit 1 project in a creative way.
+I love watching movies, so I was excited to find a way to incorporate some of my favorite characters into this project in a creative way.

 ## How to Play:
 1. Click "ready/start"